-- For a jeweler, Platinum is more expensive to work with gold.
+- For a jeweler, Platinum is more expensive to work with gold (so you need to know this when deciding between white gold and platinum).
 Casting and polishing materials for platinum cost more and this will usually be reflected in the cost of platinum pieces.

 - The majority of platinum on the market will be marked with “Pt” or “Plat” and either “900” or “950” to indicate the parts per thousand that are platinum versus the alloy.